Rajasthan Crisis: Pilot in Delhi, CM Gehlot Calls for Party Meet

 ‘Lessons To Be Learnt From Google’: Karti Chidambaram

 In a rather cryptic tweet, Sivaganga MP Karti Chidambaram insinuated that the Congress party has a lesson or two to be learnt from Google.
 “Why is Google a successful company?
 Because it lets talent to become entrepreneurial within the organisation,” he said.

-Speaking at a press conference on Friday, 12 June, Rajasthan Chief Minister Ashok Gehlot accused Prime Minister Modi and Home Minister Amit Shah of "destroying democracy" in the country, amidst a pandemic.
+This comes after Rajasthan Chief Minister Ashok Gehlot on Saturday at a press conference, accused Prime Minister Narendra Modi and Home Minister Amit Shah of "destroying democracy" in the country, amidst a pandemic.

-This comes after Gehlot and his deputy, Sachin Pilot have, over the last two days, accused the BJP of horse-trading to destabilise the government in the state before the upcoming Rajya Sabha elections on 19 June.
+Earlier, both Gehlot and Pilot accused the BJP of horse-trading to destabilise the government in the state before the upcoming Rajya Sabha elections on 19 June.

 Reacting to Gehlot's statement, BJP Rajasthan Chief, Satish Poonia, said that he "has been speaking as a man who has become mentally unstable".
 "His statements reflect despair," he said.

 The comments from Gehlot came after all the MLAs of the Congress party in Rajasthan and the independent MLAs supporting the government were summoned by the party high-command at a resort in Jaipur amid reports of the BJP trying to lure them to switch parties.

 Earlier Pilot had said that all Congress MLAs, MLAs who are supporting them from other parties as well as Independents were "all united" and confident of winning the Rajya Sabha vote.

 (The Quint is available on Telegram.
 For handpicked stories every day, subscribe to us on Telegram)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.